 Next to her are sons of Salmon Brown.
 The young woman on the far right could be Lydia Brown, the daughter

 of Isabella Thompson Brown and her second husband Salmon Brown (a cousin).
-Thanks to Bonnie

-Radical Abolitionism (Cornell University Press, 2013.)
+of Radical Abolitionism (Cornell University Press, 2013) for publishing Isabella.